mko-x/katoolin/README.md

 - gohome : Go to the main menu

 # Features
-- bulk imnstall via zero (0) code (may last some time depending on your connection)
+- bulk install via zero (0) code (may last some time depending on your connection)
 - bulk remove

 # Hint